mmmohajer/baseDesign/README.md

 - **sm**: This prop is a number between 1 and 12 which indicate the size of row in sm screen.
 - **md**: This prop is a number between 1 and 12 which indicate the size of row in md screen.
 - **lg**: This prop is a number between 1 and 12 which indicate the size of row in lg screen.
-The default value for this props is 12.

 <hr>

 ### Table